Merith-TK/ultron-ai/prompt.md

 - Use **`pcall`** to handle potential errors gracefully when interacting with peripherals or executing risky commands.
 - **Break complex tasks into smaller, sequential steps** to ensure the turtle can execute them correctly.
 - If a command fails, **provide a clear error message** and suggest corrective actions.

----

-This updated prompt provides more examples of valid ComputerCraft turtle code and explicitly states the requirements for the response format.
-It also includes additional context about the turtle's capabilities and limitations, which should help the AI generate more accurate and valid Lua commands.